Seonnyn/delymbria-forum/README.md

 Short Description for Repo
 =============================

-The Delymbria Forum will work together with the game in final and it needs at least the Core to work
+The Delymbria Forum will work together with the game in final and it needs at least the Core to work.
+The Forum will be managed through the Delymbria ASC